 As well as covering the material in the text, we will discuss a few current issues and how they relate to the economy.
-I may post some summary outlines on the course website, but these very brief outlines and the book are meant to complement what you learn in class - they are not substitutes for lecture materials!
+I will post some notes on the course website, but these notes and the book are meant to complement what you learn in class - they are not substitutes for lecture materials!